 One of the perks of being a technologist that is not tied to a traditional 9 to 5 is that you have immense freedom in terms of where you can complete your ‘work’ from.
 I’ve always toyed with the digital nomad lifestyle… but it’s kind of ridiculous when you need to lug around an insane amount of equipment in order to effectively complete your tasks.
 I have several computers; optimized for specific types of work, or tied to specific clients.
-This always required me to think ahead before traveling about which project I was going to work on while away (there was a time where I would take everything with me, but traveling with kids has definitely made me want to pack as minimally as possible).
+This always required me to think ahead before traveling.
+Which project I was going to work on while away?
+There was a time where I would take everything with me.
+Traveling with kids has definitely made me want to pack as minimally as possible.
+Since I was spending a bunch of time working on the Google stack, I decided to investigate using Google Cloud Shell as a development environment.

 Google Cloud Shell takes this whole idea a step further.
 It gives me a 5GB persistent space accessible from any browser.
 I don’t even need the Chromebook any more.
 Everything that I store in my home directory stays there across sessions.
 Even better, it’s directly connected to all of my projects in GCP.
 I’ve been doing almost all of my recent development using Google Cloud Shell and the integrated Orion Editor exclusively… and I LOVE it!
 For web based development and microservices, it’s absolutely great.
 Especially if you’re ultimately deploying to GCP.
 The only time I’ve gone back to my ‘development’ laptop has been to do Android development as I haven’t really found a good solution for running things like Android Studio or emulators using this approach.